 Student accommodation will be in homestays with local Russian families.
 Most homestays provide students their own rooms.
 Homestays offer multiple opportunities to speak and hear Russian and to learn about Russian life and culture.
-Generally, each family accepts a single student.
+Generally, each family accepts a single student, although in very large groups students might be asked to double up.
+Laundry will be included in the homestay price.